-1. Submit EMS Program Application and receive approval by the EMS Program Director

-- 3. Complete ASSET/COMPASS/ACT testing

-- 4. Register and submit payment for courses

-- 5. Hold Alabama EMT licensure

-6. Completed EMS 189 or BIO 201 with a grade of "C" or better

-7. Completed EMS Program Entrance Examination (Fee is associated with this examination)

-8. Have a minimum of 2.0 for EMS coursework and required academic coursework for the last 24 hours

-9. Attend and complete EMS Program Orientation

-10. If applicable, complete any required remedial coursework for Math 100 and English 101 however, does not guarantee licensure from the Alabama Department of Public Health Office of EMS and Trauma or the ability to take the National Registry of EMT examination.
+- 1. Submit EMS Program Application and receive approval by the EMS Program Director - 2.
+Successfully complete Background Check with no findings - 3.
+Complete ASSET/COMPASS/ACT testing - 4.
+Register and submit payment for courses - 5.
+Hold Alabama EMT licensure - 6.
+Completed EMS 189 or BIO 201 with a grade of "C" or better - 7.
+Completed EMS Program Entrance Examination (Fee is associated with this examination) - 8.
+Have a minimum of 2.0 for EMS coursework and required academic coursework for the last 24 hours - 9.
+Attend and complete EMS Program Orientation - 10.
+If applicable, complete any required remedial coursework for Math 100 and English 101 however, does not guarantee licensure from the Alabama Department of Public Health Office of EMS and Trauma or the ability to take the National Registry of EMT examination.